-Measure your rough-in.
+What size is your rough-in?
 Toilets are designed to work with rough-ins (the concealed portion of your plumbing) of specific sizes.
 Some manufacturers offer multiple toilets of the same model number to accommodate different rough-in sizes, but you'll need to know before you make a selection.